BIOP/ijp-DEVILS/README.md

 ### Opening HDF5/XML Files

-The HDF5 file can be opened with `Plugins > bigDataViewer > Open XML/HDF5`
+The HDF5 file can be opened with `Plugins > BigDataViewer > Open XML/HDF5`

 # Tutorial, Example